Japan Ambassadors Program

 The program fee is $1,800 and includes: double occupancy accommodations in hotels, two group dinners, all breakfasts, excursions, airport transfers, local transportation, guides, museum fees, and the bullet train from Kobe to Tokyo.
 Airfare and most lunches and dinners are not included.

-Extra funds are needed for flights (estimated at $2,000), personal expenses, passport, and tuition for optional 3-credit Independent Study course (summer session 1, 2 or full).
+Extra funds are needed for flights (estimated at $2,000), meals, personal expenses, passport, and tuition for optional 3-credit Independent Study course (summer session 1, 2 or full).

 Students interested in attending the Japan Ambassadors program are highly encouraged to attend one of the two information sessions.
-More details about these sessions will be added at the start of the spring semester.